iltommi/qdb-documentation/source/api/c.rst

     :type alias: const char *
     :param content: A pointer to an user allocated buffer that will receive the entry's content.
     :type content: char *
-    :param content_length: A pointer to a size_t initialized with the length of the destination buffer, in bytes.
+    :param content_length: A pointer to a qdb_size_t initialized with the length of the destination buffer, in bytes.
 It will be updated with the length of the retrieved content, even if the buffer is not large enough to hold all the data.
-    :type content_length: size_t *
+    :type content_length: qdb_size_t *

     :returns: An error code of type :c:type:`qdb_error_t`

-.. c:function:: qdb_error_t qdb_get(qdb_handle_t handle, const char * alias, char ** content, size_t * content_length)
+.. c:function:: qdb_error_t qdb_get(qdb_handle_t handle, const char * alias, char ** content, qdb_size_t * content_length)

     Retrieves an entry's content from the quasardb server.